sylvainhalle/Bullwinkle/README.md

 One particular use of partial parsing is the step-by-step verification of partially formed strings.
-In the previous example, one might create a input string by first writing
+In the previous example, one might create an input string by first writing

     <A> <B> c